ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

    - [x] 7.2.
 Develop features to guide the creation and refinement of domain models.
    - [x] 7.3.
 Create utilities to support TDD practices, including test case generation and management.

-- [>] 8.
+- [x] 8.
 LLM Integration and Interaction
    - [x] 8.1.
 Implement more sophisticated prompts based on workflow configuration.
    - [x] 8.2.
 Enhance error handling for LLM interactions.
    - [x] 8.3.
 Implement a feedback loop for improving LLM prompts.
    - [x] 8.4.
 Develop a system for managing and updating LLM prompt templates.
    - [x] 8.5.
 Implement tiered LLM approach for efficient task processing.
-   - [ ] 8.6.
+   - [x] 8.6.
 Enhance LLM context management for improved conversation history.

+- [x] Dog-food ready: The project has reached a state where it can be used to manage its own development process.

 - [>] 9.
 Reporting and Metrics
    - [x] 9.1.
 Enhance the ProjectStateReporter to generate more comprehensive reports.